christianhelle/christianhelle.github.io/_posts/2023/2023-03-09-extending-vsmac.md

 This will produce the `bin/Release/net7.0/Sample.dll` file

-To create the `.mpack` package, we need to run the **Visual Studio Tool Runner** a.k.a. `vstool`.
+To create the `.mpack` package, we need to use the **Visual Studio Tool Runner** a.k.a. `vstool`.
 The Visual Studio Tool Runner is included in the [Visual Studio for Mac](https://visualstudio.microsoft.com/vs/mac?WT.mc_id=DT-MVP-5004822) installation.
 The **Visual Studio Tool Runner** is available from the following path

 ```bash
 $ /Applications/Visual\ Studio.app/Contents/MacOS/vstool